HMJiangGatech/huge/README.md

 install.packages(devtools)
 ```

-Then load the devtools package and install SAM
+Then load the devtools package and install huge

 ```
 library(devtools)